MarkRont/routecraft-policy/privacy.md

 You can:

-- **See your data** — your saved routes are visible in the app's Library.
+- **See your data**: your saved routes are visible in the app's Library.
-- **Export your data** — every saved route can be exported as a GPX file.
+- **Export your data**: every saved route can be exported as a GPX file.
-- **Delete a single route** — tap any saved route and use the Delete button.
+- **Delete a single route**: tap any saved route and use the Delete button.
-- **Delete your entire account and all your data** — go to Account → Delete Account in the app.
+- **Delete your entire account and all your data**: go to Account → Delete Account in the app.
 This permanently removes your account and all your routes from my servers.
 The action cannot be undone.

 ## Children